 At some point between “Stand by Me” and joining the ranks of Starship Enterprise, child actor-turned-geek icon Wil Wheaton starred in this tale — an H.P.
-Lovecraft-based tale, no less — of a Tennessee farm that experiences some difficulties, after a slime-oozing meteorite crash lands on the property.
+Lovecraft-based tale, no less — of a Tennessee farm that experiences "difficulties" after a slime-oozing meteorite crash lands on the property.

 As one would expect, it doesn’t take long for said slime to pollute the water table, at which point things on the farm take a turn for the weird.
-While the farm’s crops continue to grow in even greater abundance than before, the produce is just a wee bit off despite its healthy appearance.
+While crops continue to grow in even greater abundance than before, the produce is just a wee bit off.
 How about a farm-fresh salad of puss-seeping lettuce and blood-squirting tomatoes?
 Maggot-filled apples, anyone?
-Soon, the farm animals become violent and, soon after that, the farmer’s wife transforms into a fire poker-swinging, wart-covered she-beast.
+Soon, the farm animals become violent and, soon after that, the farmer’s wife transforms into a wart-covered she-beast.
 As any dutiful teenage son would do after his mother drinks water contaminated by space aliens, young Zack Crane (Wheaton) is forced to lock up Ma in the fruit cellar.
 In the end, an agent from the Tennessee Valley Authority saves the day.

 And on the topic of rotten tomatoes, “The Curse” isn’t exactly beloved by armchair critics despite being a staple of video store horror sections during the late 1980s.
 Actor David Keith, a Knoxville native and son of a TVA worker, directed.

 'Let's Scare Jessica to Death' (1971)

 If anything, “Let’s Scare Jessica to Death” once again proves that, in the world of horror films, frazzled and psychologically fragile city folk should avoid rural solitude as a means of recuperation at all costs.
 Farmhouses spell trouble with a capital “T.”

-Buoyed by a convincing lead performance from Zohra Lampert as the just-released-from-a-mental-institution Jessica and some groovy early '70s facial hair, the backdrop of this surreal, slow-burning thriller is an apple farm situated on a sleepy island off the coast of Connecticut — an island that’s home to a beguiling redheaded lady-drifter who also happens to be a vampiric 19th century bride.
+Buoyed by a convincing lead performance from Zohra Lampert as the just-released-from-a-mental-institution Jessica and some groovy early '70s facial hair, the backdrop of this slow-burning thriller is an apple farm situated on a sleepy island off the coast of Connecticut — an island that’s home to a beguiling redheaded lady-drifter who also happens to be a vampiric 19th century bride.
 (Or it all in Jessica’s head?)